chaowei312/5800_FinalProject/README.md

 ## Experiments

-We conducted five experiments to evaluate parameter efficiency and robustness:
+We conducted five core experiments to systematically evaluate parameter efficiency and robustness of recurrent Transformers under realistic constraints:

-1. **Data Size Sensitivity**: Train on 10%, 50%, 100% of SST-2
+1. **Data Size Sensitivity**
+   Models are trained on 10%, 50%, and 100% of the SST-2 training set.
-   - Recurrent model shows better sample efficiency at low data regimes
+   The recurrent architecture demonstrates improved sample efficiency and more stable performance in low-data regimes.

-2. **Text Length Robustness**: Short vs long sequence performance
+2. **Text Length Robustness**
-   - Recurrent model excels on longer sequences
+   Performance is evaluated separately on short and long input sequences derived from SST-2.
+   The recurrent model consistently performs better on longer sequences, suggesting that iterative refinement effectively captures extended contextual dependencies.

-3. **Cross-Domain Generalization**: SST-2 (movies) → Yelp (business)
+3. **Cross-Domain Generalization**
-   - Recurrent model: +2.4% better transfer accuracy

-4. **Parameter-Matched Comparison**: Same parameter budget
-   - Recurrent architecture: +1.5% accuracy at matched parameters

-5. **Multi-Domain Classification**: 3-class domain identification
-   - Both models achieve >87% accuracy
+   Models trained on SST-2 (movie reviews) are evaluated on Yelp Review Polarity (business reviews).
+   The recurrent model achieves stronger transfer performance, indicating improved robustness to domain shift.

+4. **Multi-Domain Classification**
+   Models are evaluated on a unified three-class review dataset (movies, local business, online shopping).
+   Both architectures achieve over 87% accuracy, demonstrating the practicality of recurrent Transformers beyond binary sentiment classification.

+5. **Supplementary Deployment Analysis**
+   As an auxiliary experiment, we evaluate FP16 quantization to assess deployment efficiency.
+   Results show stable accuracy under half-precision inference with significant reductions in memory footprint and inference latency.

 **Key Insight**: Recurrent transformers maintain performance with significantly fewer parameters, especially beneficial for deployment scenarios with memory constraints.